fzhivnd/mini-project/mini-project-part1/README.md

 # Mini Project 1
-## API to fecth Covid Data and store it to MongoDB
+## API to get Covid Data and store it to MongoDB
 ### This API is get lates Covid data from each province and store it based on it province

 ## API Documentation